slinalex/Covid-19-project/README.md

 predict the spread of covid and in order to give accurate estimates for certain region one has to take into account many factors, such as strictness of restrictions in that region, season and many others.
-So the ML part of my project is more an attempt to familiarize myself with several ML algorithms rather than give accurate predictions for the spread of the virus.
+So the ML part of my project is more an attempt to apply several ML algorithms to the real world problem rather than give accurate predictions for the spread of the virus.